Statutes

 amended the DFARS to implement a section of the

-National Defense Authorization Act for Fiscal Year 2012, which requires that the
+NDAA for FY 2012, which requires that the

 statutory limitation on the acquisition of right-hand drive passenger sedans be